adaptlearning/adapt_authoring/INSTALL.md

 * [Robomongo](http://robomongo.org/) is not used by the authoring tool, but you might find it helpful in your work with MongoDB.

 > **Tips:**
 > + Windows users should run these commands in Git Bash if Git was installed using default settings.
-Otherwise run run the command prompt window as Administrator.
+Otherwise, run the command prompt window as Administrator.
 > + Mac and Linux users may need to prefix the commands with `sudo` or give yourself elevated permissions on the */usr/local directory* as documented [here](http://foohack.com/2010/08/intro-to-npm/#what_no_sudo).

 ###2.
 Clone the Adapt_Authoring Project